xuyi218/hello-world/README.md

 # hello-world
-# This is the first revise.
+# This is the first revision.